apache/shardingsphere/docs/community/content/contribute/committer.en.md

 3. Pull Request that committer submits needs to mark labels and milestone based on the type and time.

-**Notice**

-At least one committer is expected to be in the assignee list of that issue before it is completed.
+> To be noticed: At least one committer is expected to be in the assignee list of that issue before it is completed.